Ever heard of the ‘bystander effect’?

 So this is why first-responders like you and me are vital.

-Their job is to get to the scene as lightly and swiftly as possible.
+Their job is to get to the scene as lightly and quickly as possible.
 They ‘triage’ the situation.

 That means they identify what’s safe, and what’s dangerous.
 Can the patient be moved?
 Or do we need to stay here with them, and wait for backup?